 If you’re really looking to treat yo’self, A’DAM Tower’s Madam bar and restaurant is the one for you.
 The bar offers breathtaking panoramic views across the city to enjoy whilst sipping on a cocktail (or two).
 But hold the cash, Madam only takes payment via card.

-10. Relax and recuperate at Sauna Deco
+12. Relax and recuperate at Sauna Deco

+Escape from the hustle and bustle of the big city near the end of your solo trip to Amsterdam and enjoy a few moments to yourself at Sauna Deco, located in the heart of the city.
 Take a refreshing dip in the cold water plunge pool and feel your stresses melt away in the steam bath.
 Just an hour or two at Sauna Deco will make you feel relaxed, refreshed and ready to take on your journey home.

-Cost: €25 (student rate: €20)
+Admissions: €25 (student rate: €20)